KeesVanImmerzeel/hlptabel/README.md

 ## Functions in this package
 - `ht_reduction()`: Calculate reduction in crop production caused by waterlogging and drought.
 - `ht_reduction_brk()`: Calculate reduction in crop production caused by waterlogging and drought using a RasterBrick object as input.
+Multiple-cores are used in the calculation.
 - `ht_soilnr_to_HELPnr()`: Get HELP number by specifying a soil number (1010, ..., 22020).
 - `ht_bofek_to_HELPnr()`: Get HELP number by specifying a bofek number.
 - `ht_soil_unit_to_HELPnr()`: Get HELP number by specifying a soil unit ("soil_unit").